ibm-watson-iot/iot-java/README.md

 The zip module contains the following files,

-* com.ibm.iotf.client-<version>.jar - Client library that enables one to talk to Internet of Things Foundation Connect.
+* com.ibm.iotf.client-<version>.jar - Client library that enables one to talk to Watson IoT Platform Connect.
 * com.ibm.iotf.samples-<version>.jar - Contains samples.
-* DMDeviceSample.properties - Properties file used to configure the list of options required to connect to Internet of Things Foundation Connect and perform device management operations.
+* DMDeviceSample.properties - Properties file used to configure the list of options required to connect to Watson IoT Platform Connect and perform device management operations.
 * device.prop - Properties file to specify connectivity information when DeviceClient is used
 * lib - Contains all dependent libraries
 * javadoc - Contains the client library documentation